Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Deity entries in the encyclopedia now display their portraits.

+* Scenarios
+- Added Karla and Thrahila as heroes to their respective tribes for the Haimdala's Progeny scenario.

 * Terrain
 - Fixed issue which prevented trees from regrowing.